Six of Crows by Leigh Bardugo

 Release Date: September 29, 2015

-Six of Crows is a little more than six years old, and I can’t even count the number of time I’ve seen it on YA must-read lists.
+Six of Crows is seven and a half years old, and I can’t even count the number of times I’ve seen it on YA must-read lists.
 This coupled with the fact that Shadow and Bone is now a TV series really suggests that I should have cracked open the book before now.
 Somehow it always got pushed around by something else.
 But I really wanted to start the new year with something good, so I gave it a shot.

 The book deserves all its praise and then some.

 I’ll confess, the opening had me worried.
 The memorable, sympathetic characters in Six of Crows are what make the book nearly impossible to put down.
 But you wouldn’t know that from the opening, which is told from the view of a single-chapter character, a low-ranking guard named Joost.

 Joost spends the opening pages pining for a young woman he likes and lamenting that her eyes are brown.
 He wants to compare her eyes to a precious stone but presumably forgot that garnet, tiger’s eye, and a bunch of other gems exist.
 It does not occur to him to pick some non-gem item to use in his metaphor.